-The museum itself only occupies a portion of the ground floor.
-It divided into 4 zones:
+The museum itself only occupies a portion of the ground floor, which is divided into 4 zones:

-The reception area is the location where it used to be teller transactions.
+The reception area is the location where it used to be the front office of the bank, where the tellers are located.
 We could see several teller booths here.
 This part of the building is beautifully decorated with stained glass windows.